CalSol/Sp25-CalSol-Electrical-Training/Section1.md

 - [Section 6](./Section6.md) is the bring-up portion of the training.

 ## Deadline for returning AND new members (Saturday, Feb 8th at 6:00pm)
 As this is the last in-person office hours for section 6 check-off.
-However, based on demand we will try to extended the deadline to Sunday.
+However, based on demand and lab staff availablity we will try to extend the deadline to Sunday.

 # OFFICE HOUR TIMES
 In-person Office hours for help and checkoffs.